 A final comment on the annual Spatfall Intensity Index: this index is an arithmetic mean that does not take into account geographic distribution, whereas the statistical tiers do.
 For example, the nearrecord high spatfall intensity in 1997 was actually limited in extent, being concentrated in the eastern portion of Eastern Bay, the northeast portion of the lower Choptank River, and to a lesser extent, in parts of the Little Choptank and St. Marys rivers (Homer & Scott 2001).
 Over 75% of the 1997 index was accounted for by only five of the 53 Key Bars, while ten contributed nearly 95% (Table 2).
 As a result, the 1997 spat index fell into the third statistical tier despite being the second highest index on record and an order of magnitude higher than other Tier 3 indexes.
 In contrast, the 1991 spatfall (the third highest on record) was far more widespread.
-Fifteen Key Bars comprised 75% of the index that year, while 28 sites were needed to attain 95% of the spatfall intensity index, placing it in the first statistical tier notwithstanding having a lower spatfall index than 1997.
-The uneven spatfall distribution accounts for the 2015 index falling into the same statistical Tier 4 as the 2014 index, despite being three times as high (Figure 3a).
+Fifteen Key Bars comprised 75% of the index that year, while 28 sites were needed to attain 95% of the spatfall intensity index. placing it in the first statistical tier notwithstanding having a lower spatfall index than 1997.
+The imbalanced spatfall distribution in 2015 accounts for that index falling into the same statistical Tier 4 as the 2014 index, despite being three times as high (Figure 3a).
+Conversely, the statistical ranking of the 2016 spatset was above the 2015 ranking despite a lower Spatfall Index because of the higher numbers of spat on a greater number of bars in 2016.